Digital Transformation: the key pillars, positive outcomes and pitfalls

 Both digital leaders and company experts should be present during key milestones of the project.
 For instance, creatives and sometimes technologists with a creative streak can overlook security.
 In the search of a great idea, you need to make sure that checks and balances are in place.

 It is important to have key people review any blockers.
 Promote innovative and alternative solutions or approaches rather than just shutting down a good idea, point-blank if one aspect of a suggested approach of a product or service is contentious.

 One of the biggest mistakes I have seen is where clients bring in expensive consultancy companies that deliver none of the above and simply provide you with a hefty report with some valuable insights, but that will just sit in a drawer or on a shelf.
 You’ll realise later on that you need another company to help you run and deliver the Digital Transformation programme.
 That same consultancy company will say they can monitor the company you select to do the Digital Transformation work and mainly interfere or create unnecessary friction between the teams because they have little to no knowledge of the actual implementation and deployment of successful Digital Transformation projects and need to justify their exorbitant cost.

-The other situation I've experienced is within companies I have worked for, consultants who have little to no experience with DX and due to the lack of experience often create friction in the teams who immediately realise the person has never done this before.
+The other situation I've experienced within companies I have worked for, is team friction caused by consultants simulating DX experience.
+The team will gradually realise the person has never done this before.